ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

     Just like the animation shows at the [top] of this page, you can use the snippet `ultra.example-yolo-predict` to insert the following code example.
 Once inserted, the only configurable option is for the model scale which can be any one of: `n`, `s`, `m`, `l`, or `x`.

     ```python
-    from ultralytics import YOLO, ASSETS
+    from ultralytics import ASSETS, YOLO

     model = YOLO("yolov8n.pt", task="detect")
     results = model(source=ASSETS / "bus.jpg")